soumayaerradi/nest-auth-api/README.md

-Nest.js app
+# Nest.js app

+Platform where you can read and post quotes

+## User

+- Authenticate users
+- Users can CRUD quotes

+## Stack

-  - database PostgreSQL
+- Database - PostgreSQL
+- REST API - NestJS